What is social media and how is it different to traditional media?

 Why is government using social media?

-Social media and related messaging technologies, such as Instant Messenger, may be used by public offices for a range of different purposes.
+Social media and related messaging technologies, such as Instant Messenger, may be used by agencies for a range of different purposes.

 Social media represents a significant opportunity to deliver services, consult and communicate with private individuals and government stakeholders over a broad geographical area.
 As stakeholders do not need to be in the same location to provide immediate and constructive feedback, social media is a cost effective, instantaneous and responsive engagement tool.